jorishr/notes-on-javascript/_objects/destructuring.md

 # Object destructuring
 The idea is to extract values from properties stored in objects or arrays and store them in bindings.
-Destructuring allows us to unpack property values from an object into a new distinct or seperate bindings through a smooth syntax.
+Destructuring allows us to unpack property values from an object into a new distinct or separate bindings through a smooth syntax.

 In the example below we create three new variables, that are UNPACKED FROM the instructor OBJECT:
 ```javascript